So you’ve completed a draft of your manuscript! Congratulations!

-Ideally, you’ll read and revise your manuscript at least a few times before you send it off to a human editor or to an agent.
+Ideally, you’ll read and revise your manuscript at least a few times before you send it off to a human editor or an agent.

 Tip #5: Use Editing Technology

 Editing technology like ProWritingAid or Grammarly has improved by leaps and bounds.
-While it will never fully replace a human editor (you still need them to find your character inconsistencies and plot holes), it can help you tighten up your manuscript before you submit.
+While it will never fully replace a human editor (you still need them to find your character inconsistencies and plot holes), it can help you tighten up your manuscript before you submit it.
 That way your editor or agent can focus on the meat of your story, not on your grammar and word choice.

 That said, editing tools don’t do the job for you.
 All they can do is highlight potentially problematic areas like passive voice, overused words, sticky sentences, and awkward constructions.
 It’s up to you to decide how to deal with those issues.
 You'll improve your writing style as you use the reports because you'll become more aware of the mistakes that you make.
-Not every suggestion will work for every writer, so you'll have to use your own judgement.
+Not every suggestion will work for every writer, so you'll have to use your own judgment.

 Editing your manuscript is an important part of your writing process.
-In fact, it might be even more important than writing your manuscript was in the first place!
+In fact, it might be even more important than writing your manuscript in the first place!

 Editing isn’t about catching every single grammatical mistake you made (though that’s important, too).
 It’s about crafting a book that readers are engaged with and excited to read.